-The Nonet’s first performance was on the concluding night of the Michaël Attias Stone Residency in August 2018.
-At its core is the trio of John Hébert, Satoshi Takeishi and Attias, which has performed and recorded three albums since 2003 under the name of Renku.
-The remaining members have all been culled from Attias’ many groups and collaborations over the years.
+The nonet developed at Michaël Attias’s Stone Residency in August 2018.
+At its core, the group is the trio of John Hébert, Satoshi Takeishi, and Attias, which has performed and recorded three albums since 2003 under the name of Renku.
+The remaining members have all been drawn from Attias’s many groups and collaborations over the years.
 These players, among the most rhythmically advanced and inventive in the world, are also timbral wizards and passionately lyrical improvisers, painters in sound that fill the spaces of an ensemble with liquid light and color beyond any such closed terms as solo or ensemble playing.

 Michaël Attias is a saxophonist/composer based in New York City since 1994.
 As a leader, he has released seven critically-acclaimed albums, most recently the 2017 debut of the Michaël Attias Quartet, Nerve Dance, with Aruán Ortiz, John Hébert, and Nasheet Waits.
 As a sideman, he has performed and recorded all over the world alongside some of today’s most original and compelling musicians, including Anthony Braxton, Paul Motian, Masabumi Kikuchi, Anthony Coleman,Tony Malaby, Ralph Alessi, Oliver Lake, and many others.
 Attias has also composed and designed sound in New York and at various regional theatres.
 He was named a 2000 Artists’ Fellowship Recipient of the New York Foundation for the Arts and was awarded MacDowell Arts Colony fellowships in Fall 2008 and Summer 2016.